Sertraline

 What should you do if sertraline isn't working?

-You should consult your doctor for possible dose adjustments or alternative treatments.
+You should consult your doctor or pharmacist for possible dose adjustments or alternative treatments.

 What food and drink should you avoid?